WELCOME TO SINGLE PREMIUM LIFE INSURANCE PLANS

 This rider provides a financial cushion for the family if and when the need for Long Term Care arrives.
 By opting for this rider, whenever available, the insured ends up receiving a combination benefit of life insurance and Long Term Care insurance in a single policy.
 It is definitely worth considering.
 Also remember, the benefits come to you tax-free.

-The story of Jody who never thought this could happen to her, coms to mind.
-When she was stuck by a paralyzing stroke at the age of 67, the world around her became dense and dark.
-This Long Term Care Rider came to her rescue and saved her from spending her lifetime savings in annuities, Roth IRA and other investments.
+The story of Jody who never thought this could happen to her, comes to mind.
+When she was struck by a paralyzing stroke at the age of 67, the world around her became dense and dark.
+This Long Term Care Rider came to her rescue and saved her from spending her lifetime savings in annuities, Roth IRA, and other investments.
 Long story short, she escaped from becoming bankrupt due to a decision she could afford to make when purchasing her life insurance policy about 9 years back.
 I am glad I persuaded her to consider the LTC rider.

 For now, these are two basic living benefits.
 An insurance company may decide to come up with some other fancy rider in future.
 It is always a good idea to talk about available riders when purchasing a single premium life insurance plan.